datacamp/pythonwhat/docs/articles/checking_function_calls.rst

 ``param`` is an alias of the ``Parameter`` class that's inside the ``inspect`` module.
 - The first argument of ``param()`` should be the name of the parameter,
-- The second argument should be the 'kind' of parameter. ``param.POSITIONAL_OR_KEYWORD`` tells ``test_function_v2`` that the parameter can be specified either through a positional argument or through a keyword argument.
+- The second argument should be the 'kind' of parameter. ``param.POSITIONAL_OR_KEYWORD`` tells ``check_function`` that the parameter can be specified either through a positional argument or through a keyword argument.
 Other common possibilities are ``param.POSITIONAL_ONLY`` and ``param.KEYWORD_ONLY`` (for a full list, refer to the `docs <https://docs.python.org/3.4/library/inspect.html#inspect.Parameter>`_).
 - The third optional argument allows you to specify a default value for the parameter.